dmeverly/dmeverly.github.io/_completedprojects/MIT_CNN.md

 No external publications were used, though LLM queries aided architecture and debugging.

 <a href="https://github.com/dmeverly/MIT_CNN" style="display: block; text-align:right;" target = "_blank">  Github Repo -> </a>

+> *Disclaimer: This project was completed independently using public datasets and open-source tools.
+It is not affiliated with or endorsed by any employer or healthcare organization.*